• Overview

 To improve mobility options for low-income and disadvantaged populations, TAM manages a grassroots effort to identify local communities most important transportation challenges and develop strategies to overcome them.
 A community-based transportation plan is developed via a collaborative planning process that involves residents in minority and low-income communities, community and faith-based organizations that serve them, local jurisdictions, and transportation agencies including transit operators.
 The outcome is a plan that includes locally identified transportation needs, as well as solutions to address them.

-Each plan is developed to further the objectives of the CBRTP program, which are to:
+Each plan is developed to further the objectives of the CBTP program, which are to:

 • Emphasize community participation in prioritizing transportation needs and identifying potential solutions